tideworks/spartan-launcher/README.md

 ### `process forking` - the easiest and best way to implement a watchdog

 When programming in C or C++ (or some of the new languages such as Rust) on a Posix OS, it is possible to use the `fork` system call to spawn a child process from a parent process.
-This is a highly convenient mechanism for concurrent programming via processes because one can easily write the logic of the parent process and the child process(es) to reside all in single program, where said program is one executable image.
+This is a highly convenient mechanism for concurrent programming using processes because one can easily write the logic of the parent process and the child process(es) to reside all in single program, where said program is one executable image.

 A single program using process forking will start out executing as the parent watchdog process.
 After making the `fork` call, it will then continue executing as the parent process along one code pathway, and then as the child process along another code pathway.
 It is easy to thus share the programming use of the same data structures and functions between parent and child processes.

 The marshaling of data between parent and child processes will be guaranteed to be version compatible (the exact same data structures are seen identically by both) so there is no need to worry with version checks in parent-child inter-process communication.

 The child process inherits and executes with the same permissions as the parent process so it can automatically access all the same files and directories that the parent can access.
 By the same token, the child is likewise prohibited from unwarranted resource access just as the parent.
 Hence the security posture is simple and straightforward - the child process can be regarded in the same manner, security-wise, as the parent process.
-Because of this inheriting of user identity and permissions, it is not necessary to provide authentication credentials when initiating the child process via a `fork` call.
+Because of this inheriting of user identity and permissions, it is not necessary to provide authentication credentials when initiating the child process through a `fork` call.

 Well, that is all nice and wonderful for C, C++, or Rust programmers, but what does that have to do with Java programming?